 After you've submitted your registration, you can activate your account via the website or by downloading the app.

 Having your domain name, hosting package, and all your product information and multimedia files ready beforehand will make your online shop’s integration quick and easy.

 3. Start designing

-Choose a theme created specifically for PrestaShop shops, as some general themes do not integrate with this CMS.
+It's worth opting for a theme created specifically for PrestaShop shops, to be sure it will integrate with your CMS.
+This doesn't mean you can't be creative with the look and feel of your store, however.
 For many themes, the basic structure, colors, fonts, images, etc. can be modified.
-Or, you can create your own theme from scratch if you have the necessary knowledge and equipment.
+Alternatively, you can create your own theme from scratch if you have the necessary design expertise and tools.

-- You can activate plugins in your control panel through the Modules and Services tab, and you can mark default dimensions for images in different areas, as well as other settings for your online shop like product information pages and categories.
+- Plugins can be activated from your control panel through the Modules and Services tab, while you can mark default dimensions for images in different areas, as well as other settings for your online shop like product information pages and categories.

 - In Preferences/Shops, you can turn on your shop data and add your company name, address, telephone, and contact email address.

 - Lastly, in Configuration, you can turn on or off features like social networking buttons, the upper banner on each page, images on the homepage, lists of categories or products, logos for payment methods and security, etc.

 It's worth noting that PrestaShop is not a content manager and will not magically organize your catalog for you.
 That's why you will need to have all of your product information prepared so that the process is just the simple task of connection and synchronization of product data.

 Additionally, sending information to PrestaShop is not as easy as selecting products and images.
 You’ll have to synchronize many more pieces of data: